 In time, the UK will likely be awarded an adequacy decision, however in a no-deal scenario, this is highly unlikely in the short term, therefore further steps must be taken in order to legitimise transfers and remain complaint.

 Upon Brexit, the EU GDPR as it stands at the time of the UK’s departure, will become the UK GDPR.
-The UK Data Protection Act 2018 will then be updated to reflect this.
+The UK The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998).... will then be updated to reflect this.

 Any subsequent amendments to the EU GDPR, EU case law or EU regulator decisions, may or may not be recognised by the UK.
-The ultimate arbiter of the EU GDPR will remain the Court of Justice of the European Union (CJEU) whereas the UK GDPR will be adjudicated on by the UK Supreme Court and therefore interpretations of the same legislation may vary.
+The ultimate arbiter of the EU GDPR will remain the A Court interpreting EU law, ensuring it is applied in the same way in all EU countries, and settling legal disputes between national governments and EU institutions....
+(CJEU) whereas the UK GDPR will be adjudicated on by the UK Supreme Court and therefore interpretations of the same legislation may vary.

-Article 27 of the GDPR requires organisations located outside of the EEA that do not have a physical presence within the EEA, but process data on EU residents on a ‘large scale’ or process special category data as referred to in Article 9 or 10, to appoint a Representative based within the EU.
+Article 27 of the GDPR requires organisations located outside of the EEA that do not have a physical presence within the EEA, but A series of actions or steps taken in order to achieve a particular end.... data on EU residents on a ‘large scale’ or process Personal data which requires more protection because it is sensitive in nature.
+GDPR defines special category data as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, and data concerning health, a person's sex life, or sexual orientation.... as referred to in Article 9 or 10, to appoint a Representative based within the EU.

 Upon a hard Brexit this means UK organisations processing the personal data of EU residents will need to appoint a Representative in the EU.
 Similarly, non-UK organisations processing data on UK subjects will require a UK representative.

-If your organisation has implemented Binding Corporate Rules (BCRs) and the UK Information Commissioner’s Office (ICO) is identified as the lead authority under the one-stop-shop, then on a Hard Brexit, this will no longer be recognised within the EEA.
+If your organisation has implemented Binding Corporate Rules (BCRs) and the UK The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc....
+(ICO) is identified as the lead authority under the one-stop-shop, then on a Hard Brexit, this will no longer be recognised within the EEA.

 Who is affected?

-Upon a hard Brexit, potentially all UK organisations that transfer or receive data to or from the EU will be affected, regardless of whether they are data processors or a data controllers.
+Upon a hard Brexit, potentially all UK organisations that The movement of data from one place to another, this could be, for example, from one data controller to another, or from one jurisdiction to another.... or receive data to or from the EU will be affected, regardless of whether they are data processors or a data controllers.
 Some of the important considerations include:

 More detailed consideration of the options available in the event of a hard Brexit

-Given the uncertainties around the Brexit outcome, it is difficult to be definitive about whether an act now, or wait-and-see approach is the most relevant for your organsisation.
+Given the uncertainties around the Brexit outcome, it is difficult to be definitive about whether an act now, or wait-and-see approach is the most relevant for your organisation.